phantomcyber/splunk-soar-sdk/docs/getting_started.md

 # Getting started

-In this section we will guide you through the basic process of creating your first draft of the SOAR App.
+In this section we will guide you through the basic process of creating your first SOAR App.

-## Actions philosophy
+## What is a SOAR app and what are actions?

 Apps (aka Connectors) in Splunk SOAR are extensions that enrich the platform functionality.
-Each app provides a new set of actions that can be used for the security investigation (also automated one, when used in playbooks).
-Usually, a single app adds actions for one specific tool or 3rd party service (e.g. whois lookup or geolocation).
+Each app provides a new set of actions that can be used to automate security investigations and response.
+Usually, a single app adds actions which integrate with a specific tool or 3rd party service (e.g. whois lookup or geolocation).

-When building your app, you will focus on implementing the actions like sending data to the external service or updating the containers on SOAR platform.

-This SDK is a set of tools to build, test and run your own app that will extend the SOAR installation by implementing actions.
+This SDK is a set of tools to build, test and run your own app that will extend SOAR by implementing actions which integrate with 3rd parties.

 # Your first app